tgodwin108/gorails_rails_for_beginners/README.md

 I decided to keep it simple.
 I documented the steps I did in this [SETUP](./doc/SETUP.md) documentation

+# Bootstrap
+This class uses Bootstrap in .ERB files to create the GUI.
+The videos often lookup different [Bootstrap](https://getbootstrap.com) components on the "Docs" page: https://getbootstrap.com/docs/5.3/getting-started/introduction/

 # Questions
 read the [QUESTIONS](./doc/QUESTIONS.md) blog